eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 The primary cluster is the first in the list.
 In the case where an application should only ever run on one cluster, it will need to choose the primary cluster.
 This scenario is appropriate for systems which can handle an outage measured in minutes.

 SRE provides a cluster-rank-service that can be used to control these kinds of applications.
 The CRS will respond with an HTTP code 200 if the cluster is the primary cluster.
-Once it is the primary cluster it will remain that way until it is deleted. i.e. there is no flip-flop between clusters.
+Once it is the primary cluster it will remain that way until it is deleted. i.e. there is no flip-flop back to the previous.
 The next cluster in the rank will take over once the cluster list is updated to remove the primary.

 A simple shell script wrapper waits for the CRS to report that the cluster is primary: